 Methane has a direct influence on climate change as well as an indirect effect on human health, plant yield, and productivity due to its role as an important precursor to ground-level ozone formation.
 Therefore, CH4 monitoring is an efficient way to detect the buildup of CH4 levels and take necessary actions.
 This article covers information on methane gas, its sources in the ambient air, permissible levels, health and environmental impact, possible corrective measures, the need for methane monitors as well as different methods of CH4 monitoring.

 What is CH4?

-Methane (CH4) is a colorless, odorless, tasteless, non-toxic gas composed of one carbon and four hydrogen atoms.
+Methane (CH4) is a colourless, odourless, tasteless, non-toxic gas with the chemical composition of one carbon and four hydrogen atoms.
 It is a major component of natural gas.
 CH4 is highly flammable at very high concentrations of about 50,000 ppm.
-Methane is considered an asphyxiant at extremely high concentrations.
+Methane acts as an asphyxiant at extremely high concentrations.

 Methane is the second most important greenhouse gas.
 It is 28 times ( for 100 years timeframe) more potent than carbon dioxide at trapping the sun’s heat into the atmosphere.
 However, it has an atmospheric lifetime of around 12 years, much shorter than carbon dioxide.

 CH4 in Atmosphere

 Methane is the most abundant hydrocarbon in the atmosphere.
 It is produced as a result of the decomposition of organic matter in absence of oxygen by microorganisms (called methanogens).
 However, It is naturally present under the ground or underwater (seabed).

 Methane is a short-lived climate pollutant.
 It readily gets converted to carbon dioxide (another greenhouse gas, although less potent) releasing other harmful air pollutants such as volatile organic compounds (VOCs) and ozone.